Joachim Fuchsberger: Life and career

 Fuchsberger was the stadium announcer for the opening and closing ceremonies of the 1972 Summer Olympics in Munich.
 During the closing ceremony, it was suspected that a hijacked passenger aircraft was on its way to the stadium.
 Fuchsberger, fearing a panic, decided against evacuation.
 This decision was vindicated when the original suspicion turned out to have been false.

 In the late 1960s, Fuchsberger co-founded a real estate company that went bankrupt in a short time.
 At 42, he had lost his entire fortune, had to sell his villa and sat on a mountain of debt.
 With the help of his wife, Gundula, good friends and tireless work, he managed to discharge the debt and to start a new existence.

 In 1978, he was bitten by a chimpanzee during a TV show and fell seriously ill with hepatitis B. He spent 4 months at the quarantine station and suffered through a depression but recovered.
 He withdrew from film and television work in the late 1970s and concentrated on his stage career.
 In the late 1990s he started reappearing in some television movies, which after a break he continued from the late 2000s until his death.

 In 1984, he was the first German ambassador for UNICEF.
 On 13 November 2006, he was awarded the Bavarian State Medal for Social Services for those activities.
 Since 2009, Fuchsberger is member of the Board of Trustees of the 2011 FIFA Women's World Cup and co-patron of the volunteer program for the FIFA Women's World Cup 2011.

 His son, Thomas (1957–2010), was a composer and drowned in Kulmbach on 14 October 2010.
 Late in life, Fuchsberger lived in Grünwald near Munich and in Sandy Bay, Hobart, Tasmania.
 He held Australian citizenship together with his original German one.
 He died of organ failure at his German home in Grünwald on 11 September 2014.
+He is survived by his wife Gundula and two grandchildren.